-The Iowa Academic Essential Elements Standards for Science are organized by grade band.
+The Iowa Academic Standards for Science are organized grade span in high school.
 K-5 standards are organized to reflect the developmental nature of learning for elementary students and attend to the learning progressions that build foundational understandings of science.
 By the time students reach middle school (Grades 6-8), they build on this foundation in order to develop more sophisticated understandings of science concepts through high school.

-The Iowa Academic Essential Elements Standards for Science are designated with the following coding system.
+The Iowa Academic Standards for Science are designated with the following coding system.